fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 Since the program code is being stored on GitHub, it would make sense to also store the commands that create the database in the context of the program code, so that the database schema is definitely the same as what the program code is expecting.
 Sequelize is actually able to generate a schema automatically from the model definition by using the models method [sync](https://sequelize.org/master/manual/model-basics.html#model-synchronization).

-Let's now destroy the database from the console by entering the following command:
+Let''s now destroy the database from the console by entering the following command:

 ```
 drop table notes;